-A portion of our revenues and operating costs are realized in currencies other than our functional currency, such as the Canadian dollar, Euros, the Hong Kong dollar, South Korean Won and Japanese Yen.
+A portion of our revenues and operating costs are realized in currencies other than our functional currency, such as the Canadian dollar, Japanese Yen, Euro, Great British Pound, and Korean Won.
 As a result, we are exposed to currency risk on these transactions.
 Also, additional earnings volatility arises from the translation of monetary assets and liabilities, investment tax credits recoverable and deferred tax assets and liabilities denominated in foreign currencies at the rate of exchange on each date of our consolidated statements of financial position; the impact of which is reported as a foreign exchange gain or loss or as income tax expense for deferred tax assets and liabilities.